Last updated on April 1, 2026

 Temple of Epiphany

 The primary win condition is beating in the air.
-Once you get your God in play, you’ve got an abundance of cards that let you draw a turn of cards like Whirlpool Rider and Arjun, the Shifting Flame to make tons of Insects.
+Once you get your god in play, you’ve gotcards like wheels, looting, and rummaging that let you draw multiple cards per turn like Magus of the Wheel, Baral, Chief of Compliance, and Arjun, the Shifting Flame to make swarms of Insects.
 The Insects can even spawn more of themselves with the help of effects like Reconnaissance Mission and Unctus, Grand Metatect.

 #3.
 Jinnie Fay Tokens